freenas/freenas-docs/userguide/sharing.rst

 for the zvol is immediately shown in the :guilabel:`Used` column of the :guilabel:`View Volumes` screen.

-.. note:: The GUI does not allow reducing (shrinking) the size of the zvol, as doing so could result in loss of data.
+.. note:: The |web-ui| does not allow reducing (shrinking) the size of the zvol, as doing so could result in loss of data.
 It also does not allow increasing the size of the zvol past 80% of the volume size.

 .. _File Extent Based LUN: